Tacoma Union Station, Tacoma, WA

 The dome creates an impressive rotunda in the building's interior, which is visited by up to 300 people a day during the summer season.
 Shortly after the building's completion in 1911, the dome's skylight began to leak, causing serious problems during the heavy rains regularly experienced in the Northwest.
 The skylight was eventually covered over, but the leakage—and the structural and cosmetic damage it caused—continued, growing more severe in the decades that followed.
 Concerns over falling plaster ultimately prompted officials to close the rotunda to the public in the early 1980s.
 It remained closed until the building was renovated in the early 1990s for its new use as a federal courthouse.
 At that time, 40,000 pounds of new copper were brought in to re-cover the dome; holes in its plaster interior, as large as eight feet square in size, were painstakingly repaired, and the skylight was reopened.

 Today, natural light once again streams into the rotunda, which houses a stunning collection of glass art by renowned Tacoma artist Dale Chihuly.
-Suspended from the center of the domed ceiling is one of Chihuly's most breathtaking pieces, a 20-foot blue chandelier consist-ing of over 2,700 cobalt-colored, balloon-like glass globes.
+Suspended from the center of the domed ceiling is one of Chihuly's most breathtaking pieces, a 20-foot chandelier consisting of over 2,700 multi-colored, balloon-like glass globes.
 The rotunda also retains several historically significant features, including a large clock, marble water fountains, and wooden benches.

 Most of the railroad tracks and platforms and part of the original concourse were removed during the rehabilitation for the federal courts.
 A simple, three-story addition, designed by Tacoma architects Merrit Pardini in collaboration with the Seattle firm of Bassetti Norton Metler Rekevics was completed in 1992.
 The sympathetic addition is located to the north and east of the original building.
 The two buildings are separated by a courtyard but linked by an interior connector, which extends from the east side of the rotunda.